 c) Use Timetastic to let your team quickly change leave requests

-With Timetastic, your team can quickly change any of their requests, whether that holiday is pending or has already been approved.
+With Timetastic, your team can quickly change any of their annual leave requests, whether that holiday is pending or has already been approved.
 And if you’ve set up an automatic approval process using our staffing levels and locked dates features, Timetastic will approve or decline those updated leave requests without you having to review them.

 Note: If you don’t have automatic approvals set up, Timetastic will send you the updated request via email, Slack, or Microsoft Teams.
 Here, you can approve or decline the new dates with just one click.